uschpc/workshop-r-intro/README.md

 Workshop materials for *Introduction to R*.

 An introduction to the R programming environment and language for statistical computing and graphics.
-This workshop covers basic R concepts and functions for importing, exporting, processing, summarizing, visualizing, and modeling data.
-It also covers how to install packages and develop scripts and discusses best practices for R programming.
+Topics include base R and packages, objects and functions, importing and exporting data, summarizing data, visualizing data, modeling data, control flow, iteration, and scripting.

 Slides: https://uschpc.github.io/workshop-r-intro/

+Learning objectives:

+- Explain the purpose of R
+- Use objects and functions
+- Perform basic data analysis tasks in R
+  - Read and write data
+  - Summarize data
+  - Visualize data
+  - Model data
+- Develop and run an R script
+- Use R on CARC systems

 Example job scripts: